petrroll/devblog/_posts/2020-06-22-gated-linear-networks.markdown

 	- Weights adjusted during training, only the one weight vector for current input
 - Context function:
 	- Usually set of half-space functions (similarity with side inf)
-	- Don't change during training, need to be sample correctly
+	- Don't change during training, need to be sampled correctly
 	- Similar data will (through context func.) force same weights for neurons -> sim. outputs
 	- Unsimilar data won't use the same weights -> less forgetting
 - Each neuron is geometric mixture of outputs of previous layer (through weights)